arColm/javascript-miniprojects/README.md

 **tic-tac-toe** : website to play tic tac toe. demonstrates basic principles of modules and factory functions.

 **todo-list** : website where one can create projects and add tasks to these projects.
 Practicing simple OOP principles

+**weather-app** : Simple website to display weather information for a location.
+Practicing utilization of APIs.